Otoko Ume Gummy: Addicting Umeboshi Candy from Nobel

-There are various kinds of sour gummy candies available at supermarkets and convenience stores in Japan as well as in many other countries.
+You can see various kinds of sour gummy candies at supermarkets and convenience stores in Japan.

-Those gummies all get lumped together as sour gummy candy, but they are quite varied in taste.
-For example, the one with Ume plum flavor or Umeboshi flavor is unique to Japan.
+Although those gummies all get lumped together as sour gummy, the taste varies.
+For example, the one with Ume plum or Umeboshi flavor is unique to Japan.

 Nobel Otoko Ume Gummy Candy

-The Otoko Ume Gummy Candy kind of looks weird and unusual, but this is because the gummi is coated in Umeboshi particles.
+At first glance, the Otoko Ume Gummy Candy looks strange and unusual, but the outer appearance is because of a coating of Umeboshi particles.

 The saltiness and sourness of this gummy candy mostly come from the covering, and when you wash it away, the color turns crimson.

 The taste of the coating is not so intense, and it adds depth to the crimson candy inside, which is a sweet plum-flavored hard gummy.

 The combination of the two is unlike any other and will make you addicted if you like Umeboshi plums.